sudhanshugaikwad/abhijeetkala/README.md

 ## Key Features

--   **Dynamic Video Showcase:** A gallery of professional video projects with custom player controls.
+-   **Dynamic Video Showcase:** A gallery of professional video projects with custom player controls and category filters.
 -   **Responsive Design:** Optimized for seamless viewing on desktops, tablets, and mobile devices.
 -   **Modern Tech Stack:** Built with Next.js, React, Tailwind CSS, and ShadCN UI for a performant and maintainable codebase.